wootfish/eli.sohl.com/drafts/sybil-defense.md

 Sybil attacks are really hard to defend against.
 The basic issue is this: if you have a peer-to-peer network that anyone can join anonymously, there's no good way to keep someone from joining a bunch of times with a bunch of different names.
 An increased presence in the network often leads to an outsided level of influence over it, and that is the root of the problem.

+I'll take a moment to summarize the conclusions of a couple good surveys[^surveys] on the subject.

+[^surveys]: For more detail and meatier discussion, see _A Survey of Solutions to the Sybil Attack_ by Brian Neil Levine, Clay Shields, and N Boris Margolin or _A Survey of DHT Security Techniques_ by Guido Urdaneta, Guillaume Pierre, and Maarten Van Steen.

 The simplest and most common solution is to introduce a central authority who certifies identities.
-This solution has been breathlessly proposed many, many times.[^central] Of course, it completely sacrifices decentralization and anonymity, and so it is not appropriate for ad-hoc peer-to-peer settings.
+This solution has been breathlessly proposed many, many times.
+Of course, it completely sacrifices decentralization and anonymity, and so it is not appropriate for ad-hoc peer-to-peer settings.

-[^central]: TODO Cite

 OK, so that's a no-go -- what else has been tried?

-A couple other common solutions: associating identity with some invariant aspect of network topology,[^topology] or associating it with social graph data.[^social] The former of these is fragile and inflexible,[^topology-tor] and the latter compromises user privacy by design.
+A couple other common solutions: associating identity with some invariant aspect of network topology, or associating it with social graph data.
+The former of these is fragile and inflexible,[^topology-tor] and the latter compromises user privacy by design.
 These compromises are clearly are not acceptable either.

-[^topology]: TODO Cite

-[^social]: TODO Cite

-[^topology-tor]: TODO explain why this is incompatible with eg Tor
+[^topology-tor]: For instance, relying on properties like latency, TTL, or traceroute hops will be prone to unexpected failure under the best circumstances, and that's to say nothing of how it would handle traffic from (say) Tor exit nodes.

 The fourth solution class, and the one that has seen the most interesting results in ad-hoc contexts so far,[^pow-papers] is proof-of-work.
 It has been proposed that peers could periodically send puzzles to each other, the idea being that if a peer can't promptly find and send a solution, they are not to be trusted.
 This places an upkeep cost on each identity operated, thus theoretically pegging an attacker's total number of identities to their computational capacity.

-[^pow-papers]: TODO Cite (mention S/Kademlia)
+[^pow-papers]: See the surveys cited above for a few examples; the most notable for our discussion S/Kademlia, first described in _S/Kademlia: A Practicable Approach Towards Secure Key-Based Routing_ by Ingmar Baumgart and Sebastian Mies ([PDF link](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.68.4986&rep=rep1&type=pdf)).

 This is an improvement: we aren't leaking any social metadata, we aren't relying on anything fragile (to our knowledge), and we need no central authority.
 However, there are drawbacks: First, the overhead for this scheme is very high,[^pow-overhead] and second, it penalizes peers for maintaining connections with a large number of peers (since this will result in them receiving more challenges).
 This disincentivizes broad engagement with the network.
 These drawbacks are also serious.

-[^pow-overhead]: This is not an idle concern: TODO rant about bitcoin
+[^pow-overhead]: This is not an idle concern: Systems like Bitcoin which fail to account for overhead (or, perhaps, simply fail to care) have a real and measurable impact on the Earth's environment.
+As of this writing it is estimated that only about 40 countries on Earth consume more power than the Bitcoin network does - and no doubt a large portion of their power consumption is spent on Bitcoin.
+Some of this energy comes from renewable sources, but a study from last year suggested that even with these measures, Bitcoin's carboon footprint still exceeds that of Las Vegas.

 The above is just a quick overview geared towards giving you some idea of the main sorts of proposed solutions; for some more thorough surveys, see the footnote.[^surveys]

-[^surveys]: TODO Cite

 # Proof-of-Work Kinda Works

 The 2002 paper which introduced the term "Sybil attack" also proved that "without a logically centralized authority, Sybil attacks are always possible except under extreme and unrealistic assumptions of resource parity and coordination among entities."[^sybil-2002]

-[^sybil-2002]: TODO Cite
+[^sybil-2002]: See _The Sybil Attack_ by John R Douceur ([PDF link](https://www.microsoft.com/en-us/research/wp-content/uploads/2002/01/IPTPS2002.pdf)).

 It has been shown, then, that the attack cannot be defended against in general.
 However, its impact can be mitigated in specific cases.

-The classic success story (if we can call it that) is Bitcoin; for all that Bitcoin is tremendously wasteful,[^bitcoin-waste] it also actually no-shit _works_.
-We take it for granted today, but a decade ago that was flat-out miraculous.
+The classic success story (if we can call it that) is Bitcoin; for all that Bitcoin is tremendously wasteful, it also actually no-shit _works_.
+We take it for granted today, but a decade ago this was flat-out miraculous.

 The reason Bitcoin works is because peers gain influence in the network by solving proof-of-work problems.
 Thus, your influence is constrained by the amount of compute power you can afford to bring to bear.[^bad-pow]

-[^bitcoin-waste]: And it is: TODO rant about bitcoin more

 [^bad-pow]: Though not all compute power is created equal, at least for Bitcoin: they chose a hash function (SHA-256) that runs quickly with low memory overhead, meaning it is embarrassingly easy to parallelize on cheap, low-horsepower specialized hardware (eg GPUs or ASICs).
 These hardware miners have much higher ROIs than consumer hardware, granting an outsized level of network influence to those who can afford to pick up (and run) specialized hardware.
 Proof-of-work systems are generally better off using a memory-hard hash function like Argon2 or a purpose-built proof-of-work algorithm like Equihash.

 The problem, of course, is that Bitcoin's security is predicated on the combined hash rate of all honest peers exceeding that of any attacker.
-Thus, honest peers must pay greater hardware and power costs than any attacker can afford to at all times. _None of us are as dumb as all of us_.
+Thus, honest peers must pay greater hardware and power costs than any attacker can afford to -- at all times.
+Bitcoin's security assumption might be stated as: _none of us can afford to be as wasteful as all of us._

 Anyway, the point of that digression was to set up this question: we've seen that proof-of-work works, but can it work _efficiently_?
 I believe that it can.
-I'd like to describe a solution, and provide some analysis for it, in the specific context of distributed hash tables.
+I'd like to describe an idea, and provide some analysis for it, in the specific context of distributed hash tables.
 First, though, we'll need a little more background.

 # Kademlia and S/Kademlia